CS-UCR/CA-Covid-Vaccination-Analysis-/README.md

 2.)
 In our data set there were rows that contained data for counties that were not part of California.
 Those rows includes "Outside California", "Unknown" and "All CA and non-CA Counties.

 3.)
-Finally, there was a column named "california_flag" to show that which county belongs to the California.
-We did not need that since we already removed all the non-California countises from our dataset.
+There was a column named "california_flag" to show that which county belongs to the California.
+We did not need that since we already removed all the non-California counties from our dataset.
 This means went from 15314 rows to 14573 rows in total.
 And then we printed them to display the final dataset.

+4.)
+Later on in the notebook we created a subset of the data that only looks at the month of August 2021 which has the most recent vaccine data.
+We did some webscrapping to add a population column to the data set so we can make more comparisons.

 ### Data Visualization:-